intel/zephyr.js/docs/ashell.md

 This command will enable the shell compilation:
 `make DEV=ashell`

-Dev mode will append all the functionality from Zephyr.js so it might not fit in ROM.
+Dev mode will append all the functionality from ZJS, so it might not fit in ROM.

 Commands
 --------